Software Development (BSc Honours) (Level 8)

 The BSc (Hons) in Software Development is a four-year Level 8 degree programme that provides students with the theoretical knowledge and practical competencies necessary to support a career in the software development industry.

 More specifically, the programme provides students with an in-depth knowledge of modern software development languages, techniques, tools, methodologies and their application to real-world problems.
-Students will become proficient in the application of state-of-theart technologies in areas such as cloud computing, big data and data analytics.
+Students will become proficient in the application of state-of-theart technologies in areas such as cloud computing, machine learning, big data and data analytics.
 Students will also be equipped with research skills that will enable to them to become independent self-learners.

 Computer Science Choices